Scalynko/TamaParaGenerator/README.md

 A running history of your generated characters is available in the history section.

-You can customize the set of characters that appear in the lists.
+You can customize the set of characters that appear in the lists:

-**Include non-breedable eyes** will include eyes of non-adult characters in the eyes list.
+- **Include non-breedable eyes** will include eyes of non-adult characters in the eyes list.
-**Include Jade Forest-exclusive characters** will include characters only available on Jade Forest in the lists.
+- **Include Jade Forest-exclusive characters** will include characters only available on Jade Forest in the lists.
-**Include Orange Tropics and White Glacier characters** will include characters only available on Orange Tropics and White Glacier in the lists.
+- **Include Orange Tropics and White Glacier characters** will include characters only available on Orange Tropics and White Glacier in the lists.
-**Include Lab Tama eyes** will include the eyes of the characters that you can breed with on Lab Tamas.
+- **Include Lab Tama eyes** will include the eyes of the characters that you can breed with on Lab Tamas.
-**Include Lab Tama bodies** will include the bodies of the Lab Tama characters.
+- **Include Lab Tama bodies** will include the bodies of the Lab Tama characters.